NatalieChuawy/IST3134-US-Accidents-Big-Data/README.md

 # IST3134-US-Accidents-Big-Data
-Big Data analysis of US traffic accident patterns using PySpark and Spark SQL on Amazon EMR, with Pandas as a comparison approach.
+Big Data analysis of US traffic accident patterns using PySpark and Spark SQL on AWS Academy EMR, with Pandas as a comparison approach.

-This project analyses the US Accidents (2016–2023) dataset using PySpark and Spark SQL on Amazon EMR.
+This project analyses the US Accidents (2016–2023) dataset using PySpark and Spark SQL on AWS Academy.

 ## Dataset